AinsleyNealColina/Colina-2ECEA-PA4/README.md

 plt.show()
 `

-This code creates a Seaborn box plot to display the distribution of average grades (Average) for each track (Track) in the DataFrame df, using a 10×6 figure size and adding a title.
+This code creates a Seaborn box plot to display the distribution of average grades (Average) for each track (Track) in the DataFrame df, using a 10×6 figure size and adding a title.(With the help of matplotlib.pyplot and seaborn)

 <img width="487" height="307" alt="image" src="https://github.com/user-attachments/assets/e05488c4-df9e-47c4-8b0a-581eba73a155" />